 Lindsay and Awad from Carpe Diem Our Way

 Honeymoon Destinations in Europe

-Craig and I actually eloped to Austin, Texas during an 18-month career break to travel the Americas and Europe, so we’re being cheeky claiming our trip to ‘Iceland as our honeymoon‘.
+Craig and I actually eloped in Austin, Texas during an 18-month career break to travel the Americas and Europe, so we’re being cheeky claiming our trip to ‘Iceland as our honeymoon‘.
 We waited two years to get there because life got in the way (house, dog, traveling for work) but it was worth it.
 Our readers don’t even know we’ve been yet!
-Since we were so distracted by waterfalls, beaches and sunsets, it was a great country to take a digital detox in, which every blogger will agree is a true honeymoon dream!
+Since we were so distracted by waterfalls, beaches, and sunsets, it was a great country to take a digital detox in, which every blogger will agree is a true honeymoon dream!

 Straight up, the country is expensive.
-Affordability tips include: booking accommodation with kitchen (the hostels are just as nice as the apartments) and packing the car full of groceries from Bonus supermarket.
+Affordability tips include booking accommodation with kitchen (the hostels are just as nice as the apartments) and packing the car full of groceries from Bonus supermarket.
 However, all of the attractions are free so it is entirely up to you if you want to pay more for activities.
-Maybe not a country to book straight after £20K wedding but definitely one to consider for an untraditional romantic post-moon!
+Maybe not a country to book straight after a £20K wedding but definitely one to consider for an untraditional romantic post-moon!

 Zika Free: YES

 Gemma and Craig from Two Scots Abroad

 Ireland is an amazing destination for anyone, but especially honeymooners.
 Ireland’s beautiful countrysides, romantic castles, and lively towns make it a perfect place to explore together.

 In Dublin, you will enjoy lively pubs in Temple Bar, the Guinness beer factory, and rich history at the Trinity College and Dublin Castle.
 Leaving Dublin, there are plenty of beautiful towns to go to.
 On your way, you will enjoy the green rolling hills with sheep along the way.